jscodingnights/chat-client/README.md

 socket.emit('CREATE_MESSAGE', messageEventData);
 ```

->**IMPORTANT** When you emit a message, it is not emitted back to you.
-A client is responsible for displaying its own messages (this is standard socket.io broadcast behavior).
+>**IMPORTANT** When you emit a `CREATE_MESSAGE` event, you will not receive the corresponding `RECEIVE_MESSAGE` event.
+That is, a client is responsible for displaying its own messages and need not wait for a socket response before doing so.

-Until you set up your username, a name will be assigned for you as "Anonymous #".

 ### Step 3: Receiving Messages